Cooperative and Experiential Education

 Cooperative and Experiential Education is the key experiential learning component of Kettering University’s academic program.
 It is best exemplified as a three-way partnership agreement between a student, an employer, and the university.
 The purpose of the program is three-fold:

-- To provide educational experiences which orientate and integrate students into productive and professional roles within their respective work environments or to prepare them for the next level of their educational pursuits.
+- To provide educational experiences which orient and integrate the student into productive and professional roles with their Co-op employer.

-- To develop positive work-related habits, characteristics, and transferable skills which promote professionalism, leadership, ethical behavior, diversity and global awareness.
+- To create positive work-related habits, characteristics, and transferable skills which promote professionalism, ethical behavior, diversity, and global awareness.

 Cooperative and Experiential Education at Kettering University is based on an alternating full-time schedule.
-Students alternate 11 week academic terms with 12 week terms of progressively challenging work with an approved employer.
+Students alternate 11-week academic terms with 12-week terms of progressively challenging work with an approved employer.
 Students will also participate in professional development modules designed to integrate academic and work experiences at key points in their progression.
+The minimum requirement for a work term is six weeks (240 hours) worked to receive credit for the term*.

-Students who complete their academic requirement in nine (9) full-time terms or more must complete at least five (5) satisfactory work terms.
-Three (3) of these five (5) must occur after achieving Junior 1 status.
+Students who complete their academic requirements in nine full-time terms or more must complete at least five satisfactory work terms.
+Three of these five must occur after achieving Junior 1 status.

-Students transferring to Kettering University with 56 or more earned hours (junior status), without a baccalaureate degree, must complete at least three (3) satisfactory work terms.
+Students transferring to Kettering University with 56 or more earned hours (junior status) without a baccalaureate degree must complete at least three satisfactory work terms.
 The work experience terms must be earned while a Kettering University student.